fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 A place to list rumoured projects for further research, and vapourware, projects that have been planned but no usable code has been written yet.

-* [CloutStream](https://pinafore.social/accounts/25168) - a federated replacement for LinkedIn

 * &#10004; [CommonsPub](https://gitlab.com/OpenCoop/CommonsPub) - a fork of Pleroma intended to provide a UX that supports economic transactions and coordination